Tarakk/CML7211_ML4Chem/README.md

 # 1. Linear Regression
 Linear regression is one of the simplest and most widely used supervised learning methods.
 It models the relationship between input features and a continuous target variable.

-Model Definition

-For a dataset with input features

 $$\hat{y}​=w_0+w_1​x_1​+w_2​x_2​+ ... +w_d​x_d$$
 or in vector form